precog/matryoshka/README.md

 ## Troubleshooting

-First, make sure that the slamdata/slamengine Github repo is building correctly (the status is displayed at the top of the README).
-Then, you can use
+First, make sure that the `slamdata/slamengine` Github repo is building correctly (the status is displayed at the top of the README).

+Then, you can try the following command:

 ```bash
 ./sbt test
 ```

-to ensure that your local version is also passing the tests.
+This will ensure that your local version is also passing the tests.

-Check to see if the problem you are having is mentioned in the [Github issues](https://github.com/slamdata/slamengine/issues) and, if it isn’t, feel free to create a new issue.
+Check to see if the problem you are having is mentioned in the [Github issues](https://github.com/slamdata/slamengine/issues) and, if it isn't, feel free to create a new issue.

 You can also discuss issues on the SlamData IRC channel: [#slamdata](irc://chat.freenode.net/%23slamdata) on [Freenode](http://freenode.net).